vanruc/todoApp/README.md

 ![](doc_img_src/thisIsMyEditViewResult.png)

 Ta-da!!!
 It works like a charm!!!

 #### Enhance edit view
 In the previous step we generated an `edit view` by using the `Generate Edit View` function.
 Now we will enhance our `edit view` to make it more visually appealing.

-As of now, Staff attributes show one by one from top to bottom.
+As of now, Staff attributes show one by one, from top to bottom.
 We will enhance the view by:
 1. Retrieving and showing more contact information: Name, Email, Mobile Number, and Contact Image.
 2. Group related information together: Contact Info, Personal Info, Work Info.

-We will plan to split our view into 2 parts: `left` and `right`.
+We will plan to split our view into 2 sections: `left` and `right`.
 We will show `Staff information` on the left side and the `Staff Image` will be shown on the right part.

 To do that, we will need to understand about Skyve Containers - https://skyvers.github.io/skyve-dev-guide/views/#containers